-- Line 1 Check if using the multi-factor apportionment formula with a double-weighted sales factor. - Line 2 Manufacturer's modified apportionment method: Check this box if a manufacturer is electing the modified apportionment method under Va.
+Line 6.
+Manufacturer's modified apportionment method: Check this box if a manufacturer is electing the modified apportionment method under Va.
 Code § 58.1-422.
 See the publications section on the Department's website at www.tax. virginia.gov to download the guidelines for this apportionment method.

-Which Manufacturers Qualify: An electing manufacturer must certify to the Department of

-Taxation that the average weekly wages of its full-time employees was greater than the lower of the state or local average weekly wages for the taxpayer's industry.
+Which Manufacturers Qualify: An electing manufacturer must certify to the Department that the average weekly wage of its full-time employees was greater than the lower of the state or local average weekly wage for the taxpayer's industry.
 (Va.
 Code § 58.1-422.)

-In addition, the pass-through entity must maintain 90% of the base year level of employment in Virginia for the first three taxable years after making the election.
-If a pass-through entity fails to meet this requirement, it will be required to reapportion income based on the standard apportionment and provide the owners with corrected income amounts.
-The owners will be required to pay the difference between taxes calculated under standard apportionment and taxes calculated under the election, as well as interest and a ten percent penalty.
+In addition, the PTE must maintain 90% of the base year level of employment in Virginia for the first 3 taxable years after making the election.
+If a PTE fails to meet this requirement, it will be required to reapportion income based on the standard apportionment and provide the owners with corrected income amounts.
+The owners will be required to pay the difference between taxes calculated under the standard method of apportionment and taxes calculated under the election, as well as interest and a 10% penalty.
 (Va.
 Code § 58.1-422.)